deadlydog/Oh-My-Posh.DeadlydogTheme/ReadMe.md

 > invalid char literal

 I recommend using the `CaskaydiaCove Nerd Code` font, which can be [downloaded from here](https://www.nerdfonts.com/font-downloads).
-Once you have downloaded and installed the font, you will need to set your terminal to use it.
+Once you have downloaded and installed the font, you will need to [update your terminal to use it](https://blog.danskingdom.com/Update-your-terminal-font-in-Windows-Terminal-and-VS-Code-and-Visual-Studio/).

 ## 📃 Changelog